Frequently Asked Questions

 Does SMI have other supply chain focused organizations as members?

-Yes, SMI membership is open to all who meet the membership criteria and as such other transactional trading partner organizations that work collaboratively addressing supply chain issues with the goal of implementing best practices aimed at improving operational efficiencies for all are welcome.
+Yes, SMI membership is open to those who meet the membership criteria and as such other transactional trading partner organizations that work collaboratively addressing supply chain issues with the goal of implementing best practices aimed at improving operational efficiencies for all can be considered.